alaahussein94/Solo-Summarizer/README.md

 ## Usage

-Clone this repository, install the requirements, and then run the provided Jupyter Notebook to fine-tune the T5-small model on the BillSum dataset.
-The notebook will guide you through the entire process of data preprocessing, training, and generating summaries.
+Clone this repository, install the requirements, and then run the provided Jupyter Notebooks to fine-tune the T5 models on the BillSum dataset.
+The notebooks will guide you through the entire process of data preprocessing, training, and generating summaries.

 ## Dependencies